kanhakumar/emoji-mood-tracker-api/README.md

 3. jsonwebtoken - It is famously used for tokenise the login and use it for further authentication.
 4. crypto - It is used to store the user credentials i.e password securely in salt and hash attributes.
 This library provides api to encrypt the password.
 5. Express - It is used to create a server.
+6. shortid - It is used to create linkId.

 # Database Design
 Here we are majorly dealing with 2 types of datas,